photostructure/mkver/README.md

   }
 ```

+### Step 3: Add to .gitignore

+I recommend adding your `Version.ts` or `version.js` file to your project's
+`.gitignore`, but that isn't a requirement.

 ## How

 `mkver` is a pretty simple three-step, one-trick pony:

 1. `mkver` first looks for a `package.json` in `.`, then `..`, then `../..`,
-   etc, and extract the `version` value.
+   etc, and extracts the `version` value.
 2. `mkver` then
    [execs](https://nodejs.org/api/child_process.html#child_process_child_process_exec_command_options_callback)
    `git rev-parse HEAD` to get the last commit SHA.
 Having `git` available to